georgi-denchew/ssf/.github/pull_request_template.md

 ## What?

-Please be specific and try to describe your though process.
+Please be specific and try to describe your thought process.
 State the obvious, since this might be the first time the reviewer is looking at the code

 ## Why?

 Copy (if there is one) the text of the original Trello/ Jira ticket in here, with a link back to it for the curious.

-## Anything in particular you'd like to highlight to reviewers?
+## Anything, in particular, you'd like to highlight to reviewers?

 Mention here sections of code which you would like reviewers to pay extra attention to .E.g